English Curriculum

 7th Grade English

-7th Grade English is an intensive study of the eight parts of speech, usage, and mechanics of the language.
-Writing activities include being able to identify by structure such formats as narrative texts, expository texts, persuasive texts, descriptive texts, and creative texts.
-Literary elements include figurative language, identifying theme, main ideas and details, and recognizing different types of text.
-Students will participate in group discussions and oral presentations and develop vocabulary and spelling skills.
+7th Grade English is an intensive study of the eight parts of speech and the usage and mechanics of the language.
+In conjunction with studying the parts of speech, students will identify sentence structures and sentence types.
+Students will study how literary elements such as figurative and descriptive language help to enhance composition in both expository and creative writing.
+Students will participate in group discussions and oral presentations, and develop vocabulary and spelling skills.
 Expanding vocabulary skills will be addressed through such exercises as context work; Latin, Greek, and foreign language roots identification; and analogy recognition.
 Students will also compose weekly Reading/Viewing Journals in which the student will record reactions for material read/viewed outside of class assignments.

 7th Grade Reading